Me and Mr. Jonas and Mr. Jonas and Mr. Jonas

 "Me and Mr. Jonas and Mr. Jonas and Mr. Jonas" is the 42nd episode of the Disney Channel series Hannah Montana, and features the Jonas Brothers as special guest stars.
-The episode was first aired after the premiere of the Disney Channel Original Movie High School Musical 2 and a sneak peek of the then new series Phineas and Ferb.
+The episode was first aired after the premiere of the Disney Channel Original Movie High School Musical 2 and a sneak peek of the new series Phineas and Ferb.
 The episode broke basic cable records with 10.8 million viewers and became basic cable's most watched series telecast ever.
 It is also the highest-rated episode of Hannah Montana ever.

 The episode also marked the Jonas Brothers' debut on Disney Channel.
 They have since starred in the films Camp Rock and Camp Rock 2: The Final Jam and the series Jonas, among other programs.
 The episode also led to the Jonas Brothers touring with Miley Cyrus on the Best of Both Worlds Tour from October 2007 to January 2008.